 The approval authorities for the recruitment and appointment of staff are documented in the University's Delegations of Authority Policy and Register as approved by Senate.

-All continuing positions and fixed term positions greater than two years duration shall normally be advertised externally except as defined in the accompanying guidelines.
+All continuing positions and fixed term positions greater than two years duration shall normally be advertised externally except as defined in the accompanying Recruitment and Selection Procedure.

 The University reserves the right to make no appointment to positions which have been advertised, to invite persons to apply for advertised positions, to appoint by invitation or to make a direct appointment to a position without recourse to advertisement in order to meet the University’s business requirements and needs.

-From time to time the University may make changes to this policy and relevant guidelines to improve the effectiveness of its operation.
+From time to time the University may make changes to this policy and the Recruitment and Selection Procedure to improve the effectiveness of its operation.

 12. Further Assistance

-Further information for Nominated Supervisors and Selection Committee Chairs and members, are detailed in the Recruitment and Selection Guidelines.
+Further information for Nominated Supervisors and Selection Committee Chairs and members is detailed in the Recruitment and Selection Procedure.